AJAskey/Genealogy/README.md

 ## Project Goal

-Convert IPUMS USA census data (1850–1950) into a validated GEDCOM file suitable for genealogy for sharing with family.
+Convert USA census data (1850–1950) into a validated GEDCOM file suitable for genealogy for sharing with family.
 The pipeline must handle ~281 million records across 10 census years, resolve unnamed individuals using scoring logic, and produce a family tree with proper